Braves to name Alex Anthopoulos as next general manager

 — FOX Sports: Braves (@FOXSportsBraves) November 13, 2017

 Atlanta owns a 207-278 record since hitting the reset button following the 2014 campaign.
 The franchise opened its new ballpark, SunTrust Park, last season and features a burgeoning major-league core centered around star first baseman Freddie Freeman and two-time Gold Glove center fielder Ender Inciarte.
+Still, the franchise continues to search for its first playoff series win since 2001, a far cry from the organization’s mid-1990s heyday.

 With top prospects Ozzie Albies, Dansby Swanson, Mike Foltynewicz, Luiz Gohara, Sean Newcomb and Max Fried already joining the parent club — and more top-100 names right around the corner with Acuña, Kolby Allard, Mike Soroka, Kyle Wright and Austin Riley — rapid improvement is the ground-floor expectation as Alex Anthopoulos steps in.